SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-beyond/spring-cloud-stream-beyond.md

 The framework provides reasonable defaults, but when using the the `SpringRetry` library you can configure the `RetryTemplate` to configure options such the number of retry events, the backoff interval and even which exceptions to retry or not retry.
 If you need custom retry logic you can also provide your own instance of the `RetryTemplate` for use.
 It is important to note that these retries take place inside of the microservice itself and the message is not being sent back to the underlying message system.

-Negative
-: When using reactive functions (such as if you're using `Flux` or `Mono`) the framework connects the `Flux` or `Mono` into your Function and that's it.
+<aside class="negative"> When using reactive functions (such as if you're using `Flux` or `Mono`) the framework connects the `Flux` or `Mono` into your Function and that's it.
 The messages are acknowledged immediately after they are handed to the function and does not wait for success/failure.
-This may result in the loss of messages if your app were to crash and is why I would not use reactive functions with Spring Cloud Stream if message loss is not acceptable per your requirements.
+This may result in the loss </aside>of messages if your app were to crash and is why I would not use reactive functions with Spring Cloud Stream if message loss is not acceptable per your requirements.</aside>

 Configuring the `RetryTemplate` on an input binding would look something like this:
 ``` yaml